wechuli/python-deepdive/Part 1/Section 03 - Variables and Memory/notes.md

 ### Garbage collector

 In computer science, garbage collection is a form of automatic memory management.
 The garbage collector, or just collector, attempts to reclaim garbage or memory occupied by objects that are no longer in use by the program.

+The oython

+### Dynamic Vs Static Typing

+A statically typed language variables' types are static, meaning once you set a variable to a type, you cannot change it.
+This is because typing is associated with the variable rather than the object it refers to.
+A dynamically typed language variables' types are dynamic, meaning after you set a variable to a type, you CAN change it.
+That is because typing is associated with the value it assumes rather than the variable itself.

+### Object Mutability

+An object whose internal state can be changed is called mutable.
+An object whose internal state cannot be changed is called immutable.

+#### Immitable Data types

+- Numbers (int,float,Booleans etc)
+- Strings
+- Tuples
+- Frozen Sets
+- User-Defined Classes

+#### Mutable Types

+- Lists
+- Sets
+- Dictionaries
+- User-Defined Classes